 - 4.4.1.
-The Seventh Administration has a broad mandate to support rapid, inclusive and sustainable economic growth, and to create jobs by implementing three key strategic priorities guided by the Statement of Intent and aligned to the MTDP.
+The 7th administration has a broad mandate to support rapid, inclusive and sustainable economic growth and to create jobs through the implementation of three key strategic priorities guided by the Statement of Intent and aligned to the MTDP.
 The three key strategic priorities are: - 4.4.1.1.
 Drive inclusive growth and job creation; - 4.4.1.2.
-Reduce poverty and tackle the high cost of living; and

-4.4.1.3.
-Build a capable, ethical and developmental state.

-- 4.4.2.
-The medium-to-long-term nature of these priorities brings the challenge of sustaining confidence in their achievability, and giving visibility to progress and the impact on people's lives. - 4.4.3.
+Reduce poverty and tackle the high cost of living; and - 4.4.1.3.
+Build a capable, ethical and developmental state. - 4.4.2.
+The medium-to-long-term nature of these priorities brings the challenge of sustaining confidence in their achievability; and giving visibility to progress and the impact on people's lives. - 4.4.3.
 Therefore, the core mandate of government communication is to meet the communication and information needs of government and the public by driving sustained, regular, predictable and accurate information to build confidence in government and enhance active citizenship. - 4.4.4.
 This mandate commands the whole government to consistently ensure that the public can access information on programmes, policies and opportunities so that they can actively participate in the transformation agenda to better their lives. - 4.4.5.
-Government communication derives its mandate to provide South Africans with information about the policies of government and its activities from the Constitution of the Republic of South Africa of 1996, which guarantees freedom of expression and the right of access to information.
+Government Communication derives its mandate to provide South Africans with information about the policies of government and its activities from the Constitution.
+The Constitution guarantees freedom of expression and the right of access to information.